 Salesforce’s State of Sales Report found that 25% of sales teams consider reducing the length of the sales cycle to be one of their most important objectives in the coming year.

 It’s no surprise that you want to shorten your sales cycle to save money.
 Try taking a look at conversion rates between stages to see where you can shorten your cycle.

-You can first assess if there are processes prolong certain stages.
+You can first assess if there are processes that prolong certain stages.
 If so, implement an automation tool that will save your reps time and increase efficiency.
 For example, if your team has a long closing stage try implementing a tool that makes sharing and signing documents easier.

 Then segment this by sales rep. If a rep takes longer than others during a certain stage this tells you where they can improve and perhaps get additional training.
 Personalize your sales coaching efforts to shorten the cycle of each rep.

-Also look at this by conversion rate.
+Also, look at this by conversion rate.
 See how many leads convert for each rep per stage.
 Assess which stage in the sales process these leads fall out in and consider the quality of the leads.

-While speed is important, you need to make sure reps are practicing due diligence when working their leads.
+While speed is important, you need to make sure reps are practicing due diligence when working with their leads.
 Don’t just assume that shorter means better, as they may be un-qualifying leads that would be a fit should they have taken more time to nurture them.